 Steve writes: A friend recently moved into a property where a downspout leaked for years causing soil under the footings to be washed away on one corner of property.
 Their builder said they need to fill the void with concrete to provide support in that area.
 Is this a good approach and what would you call this remedy?

-Steve Bliss of BuildingAdivsor.com responds: This sounds like a reasonable solution, referred to, in general, as underpinning.
+Steve Bliss of BuildingAdivsor.com responds: This sounds like a reasonable solution, which is referred to, in general, as underpinning.
 Underpinning is required when the soil beneath a foundation cannot support the load.
-Examples include filled soil that has not been properly compacted, organic materials such as peat, other poor soils, or places where the soil under the foundation has been eroded or disturbed, as in this case.
+Examples include filled soil that has not been properly compacted, organic materials such as peat, or places where the soil under the foundation has been eroded or disturbed, as in this case.

 Sometimes a splash block or a short run of horizontal pipe (drain pipe or pvc) along the ground is all that is needed.
 On a flat site with poor natural drainage, a dry well located away from the foundation may be needed to safely discharge the water back into the soil.

 Since you are excavating to repair the footings, you should make sure that the house has functioning footing drains, and to repair or replace them if needed.
 Footing drains provide a secondary line of defense by moving water away from the base of the foundation.
 However, managing the surface water from the roof and yard, so it flows away from the foundation, is your top priority.